 At The Beach

 When you’re at the beach, where can you store your phone?
 Consider one of a number of waterproof cell phone pouches that will do the trick.
 From waterproof waist packs, waterproof cell phone cases, waterproof neck, belt, or arm bands will let you take your phone with you and keep it dry.
 If you don’t want to keep it on your person there many secure options such as portable beach and pool safes, locking beach bags, as well as small portable safes that secure to your beach or lounge chair.
-Here are several of these types of products to consider.

 Cell Phone Security Pouches When Your Pants or Shorts Don’t Have Pockets

 If you don’t have pockets, and you don’t want to carry a purse or travel bag, you have several options to carry your cell phone and other small valuables.
-The Tube Wearable Waistband is a fabric waistband that you wear around your waist under your shirt and has several pockets that will hold your phone.
+The Tube Wearable Waistband is a stretchy fabric waistband that you wear around your waist under your shirt and has several pockets that will hold your phone.
 Women have several cell phone security ideas to pick from.
 The Sholdit Security Scarf holds your cell phone in a special security pocket and is very stylish so it can be worn days or when going out for the evening.
-You can see more fo these types of products here.
+You can see more of these types of products here.